-The King Street Marketing Group and Halls Chophouse are pleased to present Senator Paul Campbell as our guest speaker for Small Business Lunch at Halls, Thursday, September 4th.
+The King Street Marketing Group and Halls Chophouse are pleased to welcome Leon Stavrinakis, local businessman, State Representative and Charleston Mayoral Candidate, as our guest speaker Thursday, October 1.

 Each month, Small Business Lunch at Halls features a distinguished speaker from the business, civic or political arenas upstairs at Halls Chophouse with an imaginative three-course meal prepared by Executive Chef Matthew Niessner.